redis/node-redis/README.md

 the `monitor` event takes a timestamp from the Redis server, an array of command arguments and the raw monitoring string.

+Please note that, due to the way Redis handles connections, a client used for Monitor mode can *only* be used for monitor mode.
+Should you need to also send commands, you should either use `client.duplicate()` or create a second connection manually.

 #### Example:

 ```js